Yarin78/morphy/morphy-cbh/docs/moves.md

 | 63   | ? | ? | ? | Illegal positions allowed

 The _Compact_ move encoder was the single-byte move encoder described in the previous section.
-The _Simple_ move encoder is a two-byte move encoder described in [here](#simple_move_encoder).
+The _Simple_ move encoder is a two-byte move encoder described [here](#simple_move_encoder).

 The _modifier_ determines the order of events in the byte reading sequence:

 * pre: read byte from stream, decrease with number of moves seen, translate in translation table
 * post: read byte from stream, translate in translation table, decrease with number of moves seen

-The _scan order_ determines which pieces are to be considered "1st rook" and so on.
-If reverse, the 1st rook is the one on h1/h8, "a-pawn" is the one on h2/h7, and so on - effectively a horizontal mirror of the board.
+The _order_ determines which pieces are to be considered "1st rook" and so on.
+If reverse, the 1st rook is the one on h1/h8, "a-pawn" is the one on h2/h7, and so on - effectively a horizontal mirror of the chess board.
+For the Simple move encoder this has a slightly different meaning, see below.

 #### <a name="translation_tables">Translation tables</a>